 - There is variation in all parts produced by a manufacturing process.
-There are two sources of variation: - Chance Variation is random in nature and cannot be entirely eliminated. - > An and can be reduced or eliminated.
+There are two sources of variation: - Chance Variation is random in nature and cannot be entirely eliminated. - A contract of the second of

 Note: Variation can and will change the shape, dispersion, and central tendency of the distribution of the product characteristic being measured.